KodeMunkie/imagetozxspec/README.md

 have a Spectrum effect applied to them).

 ### Usage
-Full user documentation is provided in the readme.html included in the zip distribution created by the Maven build process.
+Full user documentation is [available here](https://github.com/KodeMunkie/imagetozxspec/tree/master/doc) and provided as html in the readme.html included in the zip distribution created by the Maven build process.